MakUrSpace/mission-control/README.md

 This project serves as a template for quickly launching a Flask web application.
 It includes a PostgreSQL database, a basic single page application (SPA) frontend, and a Mainsail instance for 3D printer management.
 It is designed to be deployed via Docker Compose.
-The existing docker-compose setup is intended for development and production environments, but will need to be modified for deployment to your production server.
+The existing docker compose setup is intended for development and production environments, but will need to be modified for deployment to your production server.